Sales Automation

 Compare that to manual research at $30-$60 per contact for a US-based researcher.
 Even at the high end, agents cost 95% less per contact.

-Agentic workflows are not always the right answer.
+Agentic workflows aren't always the right answer.
 For most of what B2B sales teams need, off-the-shelf tools are faster to implement and cheaper to run.

 Use off-the-shelf tools when: